 Thanks for PINNING!

-- 1 12-ounce package milk chocolate kisses, most unwrapped (SEE NOTES BELOW)
+- 12 ounces milk chocolate kisses most unwrapped (SEE NOTES BELOW)

 - In a medium bowl, whisk together the flour salt and baking powder.

-- Now add the egg and vanilla and blend until the yolk disappears.
-Gently add the flour mixture and blend on low until incorporated.
+- Add the egg and vanilla and blend until the yolk disappears.
+Slowly add the flour mixture and blend on low until incorporated.
 Scrape down the sides of the bowl and blend another 30 seconds.

-- Shape dough into 1-inch balls; roll in granulated sugar and place on the prepared cookie sheet at least 1-inch apart.
+- Shape dough into small 1-inch balls (about 12g each); roll in granulated sugar and place on the prepared cookie sheet at least 1-inch apart.

-- Bake 9 to 12 minutes until light golden brown.
+- Bake 9 to 12 minutes until light golden brown on the bottom.

 - Remove from oven; immediately top each cookie with a milk chocolate candy kiss, pressing down firmly so the cookie lightly cracks around edge.